 How you read is up to you, but you might benefit from the inclusion of reading strategies.
 Some example strategies are:

-- • to actively stop yourself after you have finished a paragraph to ask yourself questions about the text.
+- • actively stop yourself after you have finished a paragraph to ask yourself questions about the text.

-Active reading: Taking notes
+Active reading: Taking notes and highlighting

 Tips on how to use the highlighter